<BGSOUND SRC="http://www.allanfurtado.com/Wavefiles/7oclocknewsSimonnGarfunkel.wav">

 Photos Of Saigon From Alfred Krabbenhoeft - Taken Feb 68 - Sept 68

 Along this street were located many large and impressive buildings, the first of which was the massive American Embassy.
-My photos of the American Embassy were taken shortly after TET and after completion of the damage done to the building and surrounding wall.
+My photos of the American Embassy were taken shortly after TET and after completion of the

 American Embassy